Belle Stewart: Marriage

 Belle's version of "If I Was a Blackbird" inspired Alec Stewart, a piper, to propose to her.
 They married in secret on 17 August 1925 at Ballymoney in Northern Ireland.

 Alec's father Jock Stewart (1869–1954) had been a champion piper, supposedly the subject of the popular Scots and Irish drinking-song "Jock Stewart, A Man You Don't Meet Every Day".
 Jock's father, "Big Jimmy" Stewart, also a champion piper, allegedly died when beaten to death by a group of Irishmen he met on his way home from busking in the Pitlochry area, because he refused to play a tune they requested.
 Alec's mother, Nancy Campbell, reputedly had both a grandfather (Andy Campbell) and a grandmother sentenced to death by hanging in the 18th century for the crime of travelling.

+Belle Stewart and her daughter Sheila berry picking in Strathmore.

 The couple had five children who died as babies, and Sheila, Cathie, Andy and John who survived, and an adopted daughter, Rena.
 The family made their living by selling scrap metal and by pearl fishing.

 Alec Stewart was conscripted into the army.
 His Captain also came from Blairgowrie.
 The Captain was wounded in action and Alec carried him to the Red Cross camp.
 When the Captain learned who had saved his life, he said that he would have preferred to die rather than to owe his life to a "Tink".
 Alec and Belle wrote letters in the Traveller cant known as Beurla-reagaird.
 The British Army postal censors could not understand it, and ordered them to stop.